microsoft/FluidFramework/api-report/container-runtime.api.md

 export interface IPendingRuntimeState {
     baseSnapshot: ISnapshotTree;
     pending?: IPendingLocalState;
+    // Warning: (ae-forgotten-export) The symbol "IPendingBlobs" needs to be exported by the entry point index.d.ts pendingAttachmentBlobs?: IPendingBlobs;
     savedOps: ISequencedDocumentMessage[];
     // Warning: (ae-forgotten-export) The symbol "ISerializedBaseSnapshotBlobs" needs to be exported by the entry point index.d.ts
     snapshotBlobs: ISerializedBaseSnapshotBlobs;